Boilerman Bar Highballs since 2012

 Stirred, never shaken.
-The Boilerman Bar specializes in so-called Highballs.
-These drinks are made from a base spirit like whisky or gin and a "filler" such as ginger ale, tonic water or similar.
+The Boilerman Bar specializes in so-called highballs.
+These drinks consist of a base spirit such as whiskey or gin and a "filler" such as ginger ale, tonic water or the like.

-You take a dizzying selection of whisky, gin or rum, supplement it by these fine fillers and serve it in a crisp cool glass with the mentioned massive ice cubes - the result: a refreshing drink full of delicious aromas, which isn’t watery despite the ice.
+Take a dizzying selection of whiskey, gin, or rum, add noble fillers, and serve it in a crisp, chilled glass with the aforementioned massive ice cubes - the result: a refreshing drink full of delicious flavors that doesn't get watered down despite the addition of ice.

-In addition to well-known variants such as Moscow Mule or Pimm's Cup, there are also daring own creations such as the "Suffering Bastard" with gin, brandy, ginger beer and bitters.
+In addition to more familiar variants such as Moscow Mule or Pimm's Cup, there are also daring in-house creations such as the "Suffering Bastard" with gin, brandy, ginger beer and bitters.

-Those who like it a little stronger can also find a few other classics such as Manhattan, Old Fashioned or Whiskey Sour at the Boilerman Bar, whereby the use of a cocktail shaker might well be avoided.
-Also on the menu: Champagne and wine, and an exquisite selection of beer ranging from Rolninck Pilsner and Pale Ale to southern German premium beers such as Maisel and Tegernseer Helles.
+For those who like something a little stronger, the Boilerman Bar also offers a few other classic bar drinks such as Manhattan, Old Fashioned or Whiskey Sour, although the use of the cocktail shaker may be avoided.
+Also on the menu: Champagne and wine, as well as an exquisite selection of beers from Rolinck Pilsener to Pale Ale and premium Southern German beers like Maisel and Tegernseer Helles.